The Anglican Communion and Ridley

 We raise bursaries to bring visiting scholars and senior clergy to Ridley from around the Anglican Communion for study leave and postgraduate courses.
 In recent years we've welcomed clergy and scholars from Tanzania, Nigeria, Uganda.
 Our sabbatical programme likewise draws clergy from across the Communion, and in particular from the United States and Australia.

 As a college we seek to be aware of current issues in the worldwide Church, and Ridley has been pleased to host Anglican Communion dialogues and working parties (such as the Covenant Design Group).
 We also invite senior Church leaders to speak to the community at Ridley.
 Past speakers have included the Most Revd John Chew during his time serving as Bishop of Singapore and Archbishop of the Province of Southeast Asia.

 From Ridley to the world

-Adrian Chatfield, Ridley's tutor in Christian Life and Thought, has written many distance learning programmes in use across the Communion, and is the author of Something in Common, an introduction to Anglicanism.
+Adrian Chatfield, Fellow of Ridley Hall, has written many distance learning programmes in use across the Communion, and is the author of Something in Common, an introduction to Anglicanism.
 Something in Common is one of the resources most widely used in teaching Anglican studies across the world, with translations now available in Spanish, Portuguese and Swahili, with French and Korean translations being currently made.